-- Immediate access and release of data generated on an approved user project is granted to all team members (aka participants) listed on the project by the principal investigator (PI).
+- For projects producing data at EMSL and one or more non-DOE user facilities, immediate access and release of data generated on an approved user project are granted to all team members (aka participants) listed on the project by the PI.
 All team members on the project will have full access to their data both during the project period and in perpetuity after the project ends.
-EMSL staff are granted access to the data but are not authorized to release the data in any form. - For collaborative projects utilizing EMSL and additional user facilities, the data generated at EMSL will be released to the team members as described above.
+EMSL staff are granted access to the data but are not authorized to release the data in any form. - For collaborative projects utilizing EMSL and one or more user facilities, the data generated at EMSL will be released to the team members as described above.
 Data generated at other user facilities will be released by those facilities in accordance with their respective data management policies.

-Project team members who are unable to find and download project data through the User Portal should contact their project manager or User Program Services.
+Project team members who are unable to find and download project data through the User Portal should contact their project manager or UPS.
 They will work with the team member to create a data package from the repository and transmit the data by appropriate means.